zaraluz/lake-based-data-warehouse-retail/README.md

 ## 📌 Project Overview

-This project implements a production-oriented end-to-end ETL pipeline and Data Warehouse architecture for a retail supermarket operation.
+This project implements a production-oriented end-to-end ETL pipeline and a lake-based analytical architecture for a retail supermarket operation.

-The solution extracts transactional data from a PostgreSQL ERP system, applies structured transformations using Pentaho (Kettle), organizes data into a dimensional Star Schema model, and delivers a scalable cloud-based analytical layer using AWS S3 and Athena.
+The solution extracts transactional data from a PostgreSQL ERP system, applies structured transformations using Pentaho, organizes data into a dimensional Star Schema model, and delivers a scalable cloud-based analytical layer using Amazon S3, AWS Glue, and Athena.

-Unlike dashboard-only projects, this repository focuses on the engineering foundation that enables reliable, scalable, and automated business intelligence.

-The architecture was designed to:

-- Separate transactional and analytical workloads
-- Ensure data consistency and reproducibility
-- Support incremental and historical loads
-- Enable cloud scalability
-- Provide a stable foundation for executive dashboards

 The pipeline runs automatically on a daily basis (incremental load) and does not require manual intervention.